Data Processing Agreement

 Notes

-1. Article 32 – Security of processing requires both controllers and processors to “implement appropriate technical and organisational measures to ensure a level of security appropriate to the risk (to the rights and freedoms of natural persons)”.
+Note 1: Article 32 – Security of processing requires both controllers and processors to "implement appropriate technical and organisational measures to ensure a level of security appropriate to the risk (to the rights and freedoms of natural persons)".
 The level of risk may be evaluated from a data protection impact assessment and therefore the extent of security controls required will vary across contracts.
 These may include the use of encryption, backup systems and other techniques to provide an appropriate level of confidentiality, integrity, availability and resilience of the system that are used to process personal data.

-2. These conditions dictate that the Customer may not engage another processor (sub-processor) without the prior authorisation of the controller.
+Note 2: These conditions dictate that the Customer may not engage another processor (sub-processor) without the prior authorisation of the controller.
 In cases where another processor is engaged, the sub-processor must be subject to the same contractual terms as described in this policy.

-3. Chapter III – Rights of the data subject sets out the information that must be provided to the data subject and the types of request they may make to the controller.
+Note 3: Chapter III – Rights of the data subject sets out the information that must be provided to the data subject and the types of request they may make to the controller.
 These include the right to access their personal data, have it erased and object to them being processed.

-4. Articles 32 to 36 address the areas of security of processing, personal data breaches and data protection impact assessments.
+Note 4: Articles 32 to 36 address the areas of security of processing, personal data breaches and data protection impact assessments.